 If there is alcohol in your blood stream, there is alcohol is breastmilk.
 Milk is not stored in the breast and is instead constantly flowing through the mammary glands and milk ducts.
 There is no way to control emptying out only the milk that contains the alcohol.
 If breastfeeding, it is recommended that you limit alcohol to less than 8 ounces of wine, 2 cans of beer, and 2 ounces of liquor in a two-three-hour time span.
 Less than 0.02 alcohol content is suggested to be safe for baby however, baby may not like the taste of the alcohol in the breastmilk which could make breastfeeding more difficult.
 The institute of medicine says that if alcohol is used, lactating woman should limit intake to no more than 0.5 g of alcohol per kg of body weight per day.
 Too much alcohol can also lower oxytocin levels and make it hard to move milk out of breasts eventually decreasing milk supply.
 If you are planning to drink alcohol, aim to nurse the baby before drinking and nurse again 2-3 hours after alcohol intake.
 In general, it’s said that if you are sober enough to drive, you are sober enough to breastfeed.
 Less than 2% of the alcohol consumed by the mother reaches her blood and milk.
 Alcohol peaks in Mom’s blood and milk approximately half an hour to one hour after drinking.

 In research studies, the milk at the beginning of a feed is called “foremilk” and the milk at the end of the feed is called “hindmilk.”
 Foremilk was said to contain more energy rich carbohydrates and the hindmilk was said to contain more satiety containing fat.
 For this reason it was said to completely empty each breast at feeding.
 As mentioned above, breastmilk is constantly flowing and does not have a storage capability in the breast.
 Foremilk and hindmilk can in fact have equal amounts of fat and other properties.
 The fat content actually varies throughout the day.
 When lactose and fluid volume are high, fat is low.
-Also, faster milk removal from the breast increases fat content.
+Women tend to have thinner carb rich milk in the morning and thicker fat rich milk at night according to their circadian rhythms.

 With that being said, don’t worry about completely “emptying” the breast and use babies hunger cues when feeding.
 Baby will stop feeding when they are satisfied or ready to switch to the other breast.
 Some newborns may just stop sucking but stay latched on the breast.
 This is a good indicator they are done with feeding and you can use your finger to unlatch them from the breast.